carpentries-incubator/high-dimensional-stats-r/episodes/03-regression-regularisation.md

 >    How do the predictions look for both methods?
 Why might ridge be
 >    performing better?
 > 3. Compare the coefficients of the ridge model to the OLS model.
 Why might
->    the differences drive the differences in prediction that you see?
+>    the differences in coefficients drive the differences in prediction that you see?
 >
 > > ## Solution
 > >